Sexual activity during pregnancy: Fetus protected by amniotic fluid

 During pregnancy, the fetus is protected from sexual thrusting and unwanted semen by the amniotic fluid in the womb and by the cervical mucus plug in the woman's cervix, which forms shortly after conception.

 Benefits

 Psychological usefulness

 Some studies in the 1980s and 1990s contend that it is useful for pregnant women to continue to be sexually active, specifically noting that overall sexual satisfaction was correlated with feeling happy about being pregnant, feeling more attractive in late pregnancy than before pregnancy, and experiencing orgasm.
-Sexual activity has also been suggested as a way to prepare for induced labor; some believe the natural prostaglandin content of seminal liquid can favor the maturation process of the cervix making it more flexible, allowing for easier and faster dilation and effacement of the cervix.
+Sexual activity has also been suggested as a way to prepare for induced labor; some believe the natural prostaglandin content of seminal fluid can favor the maturation process of the cervix, making it more flexible, allowing for easier and faster dilation and effacement of the cervix.
 However, the efficacy of using sexual intercourse as an induction agent "remains uncertain".

 Prevention of pre-eclampsia

 There is tentative evidence for exposure to partner's semen as prevention for pre-eclampsia, largely due to the absorption of several immune modulating factors present in seminal fluid.